 Plants that look like chamomile will catch your attention once in a while, and you confuse them with the actual flower.
-Like the chamomile, certain plants have a similar yellow dome and white ray petals.
+Like the chamomile of the Chamaemelum genus, certain plants have a similar yellow dome and white ray petals.

 In this post, we will list chamomile look-alikes and investigate if they can be used as alternatives.
 Read along so that, in the end, you can confidently spot the difference between these plants.